victormakhuba/Machine_Learning_Project_in_Python_for_a_Diabetes_dataset/README.md

 8. Age
 9. Outcome

-Secondly, I processed the data by standardizing the data using StandardScaler from Sklearn so that I could ensure all features contribute equally.
+B. Secondly, I processed the data by standardizing the data using StandardScaler from Sklearn so that I could ensure all features contribute equally.
 I then split the dataset into training and testing sets where 80% were training and 20% were testing using train_test_split

-Thirdly, I initialized the SVM classifier and trained it using training data allowing the model to classify the data based on the provided features.
+C. Thirdly, I initialized the SVM classifier and trained it using training data allowing the model to classify the data based on the provided features.

-Fourthly, I evaluated the model using accuracy_score for both training and testing datasets where an accuracy score above 75% is considered good showing that the model can generalize well to new data
+D. Fourthly, I evaluated the model using accuracy_score for both training and testing datasets where an accuracy score above 75% is considered good showing that the model can generalize well to new data

-Lastly, i created a prediction system to allow the input of new patient data and receive predictions on whether the person is diabetic or non-diabetc.
+E. Lastly, i created a prediction system to allow the input of new patient data and receive predictions on whether the person is diabetic or non-diabetc.

 **Coding Environment**